 The tenant moves out and you are confronted with a place that you don’t recognise as yours.
 What was a pristine rental property looks decidedly dishevelled.
 What can be done?

-You should have a deposit, if not why?
-If the tenancy was pre 6th April 2007 then you are likely to be holding it yourself, otherwise it will be under the provisions of the Tenancy Deposit Scheme.
-Either way you need dig out the property inventory you prepared when the tenants moved in.
+A landlord should have a rental deposit, if not why?
+If the tenancy was pre 6th April 2007 then it's likely to be held by the landlord, otherwise it will be under the provisions of the Tenancy Deposit Scheme.
+Either way a landlord will need to dig out the property inventory prepared before the tenants moved in.
 The property inventory and its schedule of condition will be needed as a basis for any action.

 Quality of a landlord's paper work

-Success in keeping winning some of the deposit for repair will very much depend on the quality of the ‘paper work’dating from before the ‘check in’ / ‘check out’.
-The detail of the property inventory recording the condition of the property is most key.
-You will have ideally used a pro-forma such as the FREE Inventory Form available on Property Hawk alongside a selection of photos to illustrate the property's condition.
+Any success in keeping / winning some of the rental deposit for any required repairs will very much depend on the quality of the ‘paper work’ that dates from before the ‘check in’ / ‘check out’.
+The details recorded in the property inventory relating to the condition of the rental property is key in this.
+Ideally a landlord will have used a pro-forma such as the FREE Inventory Form available on Property Hawk, alongside a selection of photos to illustrate the property's condition.
 Most importantly, all these should need to of been counter signed by all the tenants to confirm that they agree with the descriptions.

 Making a judgement of what constitutes 'fair, wear and tear'

 Assuming the property inventory was well prepared you can use it to make a factual assessment of what was down to ‘fair wear and tear’; and what damage the tenant should legitimately pay for.

 The tenant is likely to insist that you can’t expect the rental property to be left in the same condition as when they moved in - scuffs and marks occur during day to day occupation.
 So where does a landlord stand?

 This is where landlords have to apply the principle of 'fair wear & tear' to the condition of their rental property.
 There is nothing in statute which defines ‘fair wear and tear’.